or the short history of the Smoothed Sunspot Number

 working for a US company, George Lane chose to design the VOACAP software for the NOAA scale.

-as long as nobody wants to take this project in charge, unfortunately SWLs and radioamateurs have till to
+nobody wants to take this project in charge, unfortunately SWLs and radio

 to VOACAP settings